saysudheer/code_test_supermarketcheckout/README.md

 *Run mvn clean install or mvn clean package in the root directory(execute at the path of pom.xml)

 *To run: mvn spring-boot:run

+After launching application api can be tested by accessing swagger ui version or by testing API urls in postman or curl

 API
 ----